JuliaLang/julia/doc/src/manual/environment-variables.md

 ### `JULIA_PKG_SERVER`

-Used by `Pkg.jl`, for loading packages.
-By default, `Pkg` uses https://pkg.julialang.org to host julia packages.
-You can use this environment variable to disable the use of this package server, and instead access the packages hosted by GitHub, by setting:
+Used by `Pkg.jl`, for downloading packages and updating the registry.
+By default, `Pkg` uses `https://pkg.julialang.org` to fetch Julia packages.
+You can use this environment variable to select a different server.
+In addition, you can disable the use of the
+PkgServer protocol, and instead access the packages directly from their hosts (GitHub, GitLab, etc.) by setting:
 ```
 export JULIA_PKG_SERVER=""
 ```